zachariahcox/zachariahcox/docs/humans/project-migration.md

-# Migrating a project or charter to a new team
+# Migrating a project to a new team

 Every situation will be somewhat different, but I have found this approach to be an effective general plan.
 Recording these presentations is helpful and recommended.